 Red Kites will almost certainly be overhead here as you take on some of the toughest and fastest miles of the festival.
 Climbing and then diving down at speed and riding the gears before the next ascent.

-24 miles in and the longest downhill of the day takes you back to the Raiders Road and a sharp right to begin and the landscape opens to the mountains ahead.
-30 miles and a feed station after hard miles of climbing on the fast surface.
+39km in and the longest downhill of the day takes you back to the Raiders Road and a sharp right to begin and the landscape opens to the mountains ahead.
+At 48km a feed station awaits after hard kilometres of climbing on the fast surface.
 Left and tarmac for a few seconds before another left lines you up for home and another climb.
 Less steep but long, you can push the pace here.
-You draw level with Loch Grannoch below to your right and it is full gas for 4 miles of descent.
+You draw level with Loch Grannoch below to your right and it is full gas for 6km of descent.

 Fork right to pick up the railway line and there are views across the glens to the coast.
 Back on tarmac and down to Gatehouse, but a sharp left just beyond Rusko Castle and over the Water of Fleet to ride into town.

 Big Water of Fleet Viaduct